 The uninitiated often think that a celebrity stylist imposes their own personal style on someone else.
 Actually, it’s about listening to what they hear, see, and feel from their client.
 And, translating it into clothing they can live in that speaks to the appropriateness of the occasion.
 Certainly, it is hard work but it is the most rewarding work when a client feels as good as they look.

-Enter, Elizabeth Stewart, a woman, and stylist to the stars.
+Enter, Elizabeth Stewart stylist to the stars.
 This powerhouse celebrity stylist spent twelve years working in the style department of the New York Times Magazine, and additionally, she also spent a decade at W Magazine and Women’s Wear Daily.
-Elizabeth is a celebrity stylist to some incredible female storytellers.
+Elizabeth Stewart is a celebrity stylist to some incredible female storytellers.
 Many of her Hollywood clients are tackling groundbreaking roles that are powerfully impacting the way women are viewed in our society.

-Actresses like Lili Reinhart, Zoey Deutch, Jessica Chastain, Gal Gadot, Cate Blanchett, Viola Davis, and Julia Roberts (who’s Elizabeth’s doppelganger!) to name a few, call on Elizabeth to help them find looks for every red carpet, photocall, and press event they attend.
+Actresses like Lili Reinhart, Viola Davis, Rebel Wilson, Zoey Deutch, Jessica Chastain, Gal Gadot, Cate Blanchett, and Julia Roberts (who’s Elizabeth’s doppelganger!) to name a few, call on Elizabeth Stewart to help them find looks for every red carpet, photocall, and press event they attend.
 When not traveling, fitting clients, or pulling looks, she partners with brands like H&M, Amazon, and PLV to collaborate on her fashion projects.
 A quick scroll through Elizabeth’s Instagram reveals her impressive repertoire of work.
-And, a small glimpse into the life of this hard-working mom of two teenagers.
+Additionally, it gives a small glimpse into the life of this hard-working mom of two teenagers.

 The Storied Life: We recently came across the shoot that you styled for the C3 Collection.
 A limited-edition collaboration between the CFDA and Lexus Fashion, which showcased the work of five designers who are creating a more sustainable future in fashion.
 As a celebrity stylist and industry insider, can you share with our readers your perspective on the future of sustainable fashion?